Traditional laminated English longbows made from wood or bamboo

 The belly of a laminated longbow needs to be made from a wood that has a high resistance to compression forces without displaying any fretting or cracking.
 With the exception of yew, the most suitable woods used for belly laminations are generally tropical hardwoods or woods with a similarly high specific gravity (density).

 Another effective and popular configuration in laminated longbows uses a third strip, (known as the core) between the back and belly.
 Cores are generally no more than 1/4 of an inch thick and often taper towards the bows tips.
 Cores experience mostly compressive forces and as such can be made from all the woods used for belly's.
 They can also be made from woods that are characterised by their stiffness and stability such as purpleheart, Bloodwood, Paduke, Pau amarilo and greenheart.
+Through years of experimentation and experience I feel Purpleheart is probably the best all rounder for a core strip.

-The reported advantages of using a core strip can be that they act as a buffer between the back and belly, increasing their effectiveness and helping to spread the loads and forces in the finished bow.
+The advantages of using a core strip can be that they act as a buffer between the back and belly, increasing their effectiveness and helping to spread the loads and forces in the finished bow.
 They also give an amount of stiffness and stability to the bow and in certain cases can reduce the development of string follow.
 Using multiple cores will impart a higher degree of stiffness to the bow.

 The reason that cores are often tapered is to ensure the proportions of the different woods used remains similar throughout the length of the limbs on the finished bow.
 This allows the forces to be distributed more equally and evenly and creates a smoother and sweeter draw.